takasoft/ws-tester/README.md

 # WS Tester

-JSON-Friendly WebSocket Tester
+JSON-Friendly WebSocket Tester that makes manual testing of WebSocket very easy.

-# Demo

-<a href="https://takasoft.github.io/ws-tester" target="_blank">takasoft.github.io/ws-tester</a>
+Check it out on <a href="https://takasoft.github.io/ws-tester" target="_blank">takasoft.github.io/ws-tester</a>

-# Local Development
+## Local Development

 Take a look at `README-react.md`